 We face significant competition from other remarketers of both salvage and non-salvage vehicles.
 We believe our principal competitors include vehicle auction and sales companies and vehicle dismantlers.
 These national, regional and local competitors may have established relationships with vehicle sellers and buyers and may have financial resources that are greater than ours.
-The largest national or regional vehicle auctioneers in the U.S. include KAR Auction Services, Inc. (formerly ADESA, Inc. and Insurance Auto Auctions, Inc.); Auction Broadcasting Company, LLC; and Manheim, Inc. The largest national dismantler is LKQ Corporation (LKQ).
+The largest national or regional vehicle auctioneers in the U.S. include KAR Auction Services, Inc. (including subsidiaries ADESA, Inc. and Insurance Auto Auctions, Inc.); Auction Broadcasting Company, LLC; and Manheim, Inc. The largest national dismantler is LKQ Corporation (LKQ).
 LKQ, in addition to trade groups of dismantlers such as the American Recycling Association and the United Recyclers Group, LLC, may purchase salvage vehicles directly from insurance companies, thereby bypassing vehicle remarketing companies entirely.
-In our International markets, our principal competitors are primarily privately held independent remarketers.
+In our International markets, our principal competitors are vehicle auction and sales companies, vehicle dismantlers and privately held independent remarketers.